microsoft/msquic/docs/API.md

 There are only two top level functions:

-- [MsQuicOpen](api/MsQuicOpen.md) - Initializes the MsQuic library and returns a version specific function table.
+- [MsQuicOpen](api/MsQuicOpen.md) - Initializes the MsQuic library and returns a the API function table.
 - [MsQuicClose](api/MsQuicClose.md) - Cleans up the function table and releases the library reference from the previous [MsQuicOpen](api/MsQuicOpen.md) call.

-As mentioned above (see [Versioning](#versioning)), [MsQuicOpen](api/MsQuicOpen.md) takes an API version number as input and returns the corresponding version specific function table.
-This function table contains the functions for the rest of the MsQuic API.

 When the app is done with the MsQuic library, it **must** call [MsQuicClose](api/MsQuicClose.md) and pass in the function table it received from [MsQuicOpen](api/MsQuicOpen.md).
 This allows for the library state to be cleaned up.